segmentio/segment-docs/src/connections/sources/custom-domain.md

 ## FAQ

 ### What sources can I use with Custom Domain?
 Custom Domain was largely developed to support JavaScript sources.
-It helps with comprehensive data collection from your website when accessed over any platform (desktop, mobile, and more).
+It helps with comprehensive collection of first-party data from your website when accessed over any platform (desktop, mobile, and more).
 You can use the subdomain for all other non-JavaScript sources as well, for consistency, but it will have no impact on data collection for those sources.

 Once Custom Domain is enabled for your workspace, the Segment app generates a new JavaScript source code snippet for you to copy-paste into the header of your website.
 For non-JavaScript sources, you can use the sub-domain as an endpoint when using the Tracking API.